- How Sleep Works

 Want to find out more about hot tubs, their benefits, and special features?
 The buying guide will walk you through hot tub basics, as well as key considerations when choosing a hot tub for your home.

 Humans across cultures have been taking hot, therapeutic baths for thousands of years, with archeological evidence suggesting that Egyptians began enjoying hot tubs around 2,000 B.C.
+Many cultures, especially in northern climates, have strong traditions that revolve around hot tubs and hot-water bathing to seek relief from the cold, as a place to socialize, and a way to relax.
 The history of the modern-day hot tub in America begins in the early 1900s, when the Jacuzzi brothers emigrated to California’s Bay Area from Italy.
 The Jacuzzi family invented the hydrotherapy jet in 1956 before developing the first self-contained, fully integrated whirlpool tub in 1968.
 By the 1970s, the Jacuzzi company expanded the baths to accommodate groups and spawned the modern-day hot tub industry.

 Though hot tubs today are produced by many brands beyond Jacuzzi, the basic concept is largely the same: hot tubs send water through a system of pipework into a heating element, then jet the heated water into the bath itself.
 Most modern hot tubs include a control panel that lets you set jet pressure and choose a water temperature up to 104 degrees Fahrenheit (40 degrees Celsius).